Verifying Changes¶

 Execution¶

-Run tox
+Run all tox

-) in parallel with:
+environments in parallel with:

 uvx --with=tox-uv tox run-parallel